friendica/red/doc/Settings.md

 **Banner/Logo**

 Set the content for the site banner.
-Default is the Friendika logo and name.
+Default is the Friendica logo and name.
 You may wish to provide HTML/CSS to style and/or position this content, as it may not be themed by default.

 Config:
 ```